 There's just the a single engine in the Eclipse Cross range – the turbocharged 1.5-litre petrol.
-It's available with a 6-speed manual and front-wheel drive, or an automatic transmission with either front- or 4-wheel drive.
+It's available with a six-speed manual and front-wheel drive, or an automatic transmission with either front- or four-wheel drive.
 With either gearbox, the Eclipse Cross has enough vim and verve for brisk overtaking.
 The engine does whine a little if revved hard.
 The manual has a notchy action while the automatic shifts smoothly.

 The ride is quite firm and fussy at low speeds.
 Head for the A-roads and motorways and things improve – this is where it’s most at home.
 Sharp steering makes the Eclipse Cross feel alert on country roads.
 It's not as much fun to drive as a Seat Ateca.